Identifiable paths and cycles in linear compartmental models: Background

 However, for linear models, it has been shown that these input-output equations can be found much more easily using the Transfer Function approach \cite{Bellman} or even a trick with Cramer's Rule \cite{MeshkatSullivant}.
 We will be taking the latter approach to get an explicit formula for the input-output equations.

 We now state Theorem 3.8 from \cite{submodel} with input $i$ and output $j$, which gives the input-output equation in $y_j$ in terms of the output-reachable subgraph to $y_j$.

 \begin{thm} Let $\mathcal{M}=(G, In, Out, Leak)$ be a linear compartmental model with at least one input.
 Let $j \in Out$, and assume that there exists a directed path from some input compartment to compartment-$j$.
-Let $ H$ denote the output-reachable subgraph to $y_j$, and let $A_H$ denote the compartmental matrix for the restriction $\mathcal{M}_H$.
+Let $ H$ denote the output-reachable subgraph to $y_j$, let $A_H$ denote the compartmental matrix for the restriction $\mathcal{M}_H$, and let $\partial I$ be the the product of the differential operator $d/dt$ and the $|V_G| \times |V_G|$ identity matrix.
 Then the following is an input-output equation for $\mathcal M$ involving $y_j$:

 where $ \left( \partial I-{A}_H \right)_{ij}$ denotes the matrix obtained from $\left( \partial I-{A}_H \right)$ by removing the row corresponding to compartment-$i$ and the column corresponding to compartment-$j$.
 Thus, this input-output equation~\eqref{eq:i-o-for-general-model} involves only the output-reachable subgraph to $y_j$. \end{thm}